NovellusDx

 In June 2020, Novellus signed an exclusive licensing agreement with a multinational pharmaceutical company to develop their compounds further to identify hyper-specific biomarkers and match them with the right cancer patients.

-Approved 2016
+BIRD Ref.
+1558.
+Approved Dec.
+2016